jena-shreyas-6748/Mobile-Price-Classification/README.md

 I have uploaded the code file and project report for the same.
 The report contains a detailed explanation for the rationale behind the code.

-Special thanks to Nitish Bhardwaj Putrevu and Bharath TVNS who helped to make this possible!
+Special thanks to Nitish Bhardwaj Putrevu and Bharath TVNS who helped make this possible!

 Hope you like it :)